 All I needed to do, then, was remove the whole top from the car and separate the fabric from the top frame and header rail.
 (Todd would not have been able to get the fabric within the sewing machine if I did not do this, he told me.)
 This turned out to be pretty straightforward, though time-intensive (about 3 hours).

-Click here for photos outlining the procedure.
+See the photos below that outline the procedure.
 Essentially, it entailed undoing a couple dozen nuts securing the top’s canvas to the car body, unscrewing a few bolts attaching the top’s frame to the car, and separating the fabric that was glued and riveted to the frame and header rail.

 Then I brought in the fabric to the shop, where Todd snipped out the old plastic, cut a new window to size, and sewed in the new plastic to the inside of the convertible top.
 He did complete this on the same day and did a beautiful job.
 (I highly recommend Jerry’s Upholstery to anyone in the Fort Collins area now.)